Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 The obvious qualities were, well, obvious: critical thinking skills, strong communication, compassion, teachable, team player.
 But I’ve had a sense for a while that we nurses have been missing something when we consider what it takes to be a good nurse.
 While this something is strongly tied to empathy, it’s still a bit different.
 I tend to think of it as the nurse’s recognition and embrace of his/her own brokenness, even as the nurse looks to take care of others who are in some manner broken.

 By brokenness, if the term is unfamiliar, I simply mean the awareness that we all know what it is to suffer, to struggle, to feel lost or wounded or weak.
 So in speaking of brokenness, I don’t mean it as a condescending lens through which we view everyone as objects to be fixed.
-I use the term brokenness to acknowledge the humbling reality that every person will crack a bit under enough pressure; every person who has been […]
+I use the term brokenness to acknowledge the humbling reality that every person will crack a bit under enough pressure; every person who has been tossed around enough by […]

 AJN Facebook Readers on Influences, Public Attitudes to Nursing, Practices of Yesterday